2006 Algerian Super Cup

 The 2006 Algerian Super Cup is the 5th edition of Algerian Super Cup, a football match contested by the winners of the Championnat National and 2005–06 Algerian Cup competitions.
-The match was scheduled to be played on 1 November 2006 at Stade 5 Juillet 1962 in Algiers between 2005-06 Championnat National winners JS Kabylie and 2005–06 Algerian Cup winners MC Alger.
+The match was played on 1 November 2006 at Stade 5 Juillet 1962 in Algiers.
+Algerian Cup winners MC Alger defeated Championnat National winners JS Kabylie with a score of 2-1.